IlyaKhml/prydwen-hsr-char-parser/README.md

 - Parse data for a single character.
 - Parse data for all characters in the list.
 - Save parsed data in `.pickle` files.
-- Automatically generates URLs for character pages.
+- Automatically find URLs for character pages.
 - Handles errors gracefully and lists skipped characters.

 ---